Compression of Currents and Varifolds

 Once again, we can compute the dual metric between $\hat{\mu}_{S_{1}}, \hat{\mu}_{S_{2}}$ in order to make geometric comparisons without correspondences.
 Furthermore in the discrete case, using the reproducing property of the RKHS, one can show \cite{GlaunesCurrents} the dual metric has a very simple expression that can be computed \tit{exactly}, using kernel evaluations and normal vector inner products:

-This is easy to implement, and to compute gradients of for down-line tasks such as shape registration using the currents metric as a discrepancy term.
+This is easy to implement and to compute gradients of, for downstream tasks such as shape registration using the currents metric as a discrepancy term.

-\begin{remark} Note that the presentation of this section can easily be extended to continuous and discrete curve data in $\R^{d}$ for $d\in\{2,3\}$ as well.
+\begin{remark} Note that the presentation of this section can also easily be extended to continuous and discrete curve data in $\R^{d}$ for $d\in\{2,3\}$ as well.
 This is done by replacing the surface integrals with line integrals, and formulating the analogous discrete formulation with discrete tangent vectors and segment centres.
 See \cite{CurveLDDMM} for the specifics. \end{remark}

-However, in modern geometry processing tasks where discretized shapes $\hat{S_{1}},\hat{S_{2}}$ are available with resolutions $N,M \geq 10^{4} $, one has to be careful in the method used for computing the discrete currents metric presented in equation \ref{DiscreteCurrMet}.
-The computational and memory cost of the discrete metrics scales as $\mathcal{O}(NM)$, which makes the naive implementation infeasible for the large $N,M$ regime, without specialised hardware, or complex tiling schemes such as Keops.
+However, in modern geometry processing tasks where discretised shapes $\hat{S_{1}},\hat{S_{2}}$ are available with resolutions $N,M \geq 10^{4} $, one has to be careful in the method used for computing the discrete currents metric presented in \cref{DiscreteCurrMet}.
+The computational and memory cost of the discrete metrics scales as $\mathcal{O}(NM)$, which makes the naive implementation infeasible for the large $N,M$ regime, without specialised hardware, or tiling schemes such as implemented in Keops \cite{Keops}.